Community Aged Care Sector Support

 Dementia Carer Education Project

-The Dementia Care Education Service Education and Training develops and delivers, in consultation and collaboration with service providers, information and education sessions to carers of people with dementia who reside within the Northern Rivers to reduce early or unnecessary admission into residential care.
+The Dementia Care Education Service Education and Training develops and delivers, in consultation and collaboration with service providers, information and education sessions to carers of people living with dementia who reside within the Northern Rivers to support them to continue to provide care at home.

 CHSP funding extension 2020–2022